Digital Herd Immunity and COVID-19: Introduction

 Recent events have challenged the public health infrastructure worldwide for controlling the spread of contagious diseases.
 This difficulty is partly due to the novel pathogen involved and partly due to some unusual characteristics of COVID-19~\cite{jhu_intro}.
 Specifically, the infection appears to be transmitted through a large number of asymptomatic and pre-symptomatic cases~\cite{jhu_intro,wei2020presymptom}.

-This leaves two approaches to controlling an exponential growth in the number of infected people.
-The first is continuous monitoring of entire populations via regular testing, which can identify new infections already during their latent phase and thus end non-symptomatic transmission.
-The second is the established method of ``contact tracing''~\cite{Fraser}, in which people who have been exposed to newly identified infected people are isolated before they have a chance to infect others.
-In principle, either approach is capable of ending the epidemic.
+In the early days of the pandemic, few public health interventions were available; access to testing was limited, there was no vaccine and mechanisms for transmission of the disease were poorly understood.
+Faced with this situation, most governments chose to restrict their populations' movements through the introduction of social distancing measures.
+Some countries complemented this approach with the established method of ``contact tracing''~\cite{Fraser}, in which individuals who have been exposed to newly identified infections are isolated before they have a chance to infect others.
+Both interventions have proved to be effective for reducing the effective reproduction number $R$.
+At the time of writing, it is widely appreciated that multiple ``layers of protection'' serve to diminish $R$; interventions adopted more recently include vaccines~\cite{astrazeneca,moderna,pfizer} (though these are still far from ubiquitous) and technological improvements to face masks and indoor air filtration~\cite{Howarde2014564118,Lipinksi2020ventilation}.

+This paper is motivated by an urgent practical question that arose at the start of the COVID-19 pandemic: given a disease with a high rate of non-symptomatic transmission, is contact tracing a useful intervention?
+One reason for focusing on contact tracing is that it is among the first lines of defence when faced with a new contagious disease; it requires little research overhead compared to pathogen-specific interventions such as vaccines.
+As such, this question has practical relevance well beyond the specific context of COVID-19~\cite{Fraser}.

-Population-level testing is not possible as we write this.
-Traditional contact tracing, done by teams of health officials relying on interviews with newly identified cases, is also not up to the task today, as it fails if non-symptomatic transmission is too frequent~\cite{Fraser, Eames}.
+Conventional wisdom dictates that traditional contact tracing, executed by teams of health officials who interview newly infected individuals, fails if non-symptomatic transmission is too frequent~\cite{Fraser, Eames}.
 Fortunately, we live in the smartphone era, and it has been noted that using these devices to record contacts can make the task of tracing them entirely solvable by automating it.
-This idea has been spelled out in a series of papers~\cite{ferretti2020quantifying,faggian2020proximity} (see also \cite{Salathe,Yoneki,Gartner}) and is the basis for a rapidly expanding set of contact-tracing apps and the recent announcement by the Apple-Google duopoly of their intention to build the technology into their operating systems~\cite{googleapple}.

-In this paper we contribute to this emerging field of infectious disease control along two axes.
+This idea has been spelled out in a series of papers~\cite{ferretti2020quantifying,faggian2020proximity} (see also \cite{Salathe,Yoneki,Gartner}) and is the basis for a large set of contact-tracing apps and an Exposure Notifications System developed by Apple and Google ~\cite{googleappleENS}.
+It is reasonably clear that a perfect digital contact-tracing network will halt a nascent epidemic.
+The point of this paper is to quantify how far an \emph{imperfect} contact-tracing network can hinder an epidemic with substantial non-symptomatic transmission.
+We contribute to this emerging field of infectious disease control along two axes.